Micromaille ring example

 low-quality rings???).

-Flush-cut pliers are still a pain-in-the ass time toilet.
+Pliers are a pain-in-the ass time toilet.

 Cut one end of the to-be jump ring, flip the pliers around, cut the other end